Woman who had miscarriage on Malta trip can't get abortion

 The couple from Issaquah, Washington, a town near Seattle, arrived in Malta on June 5 for a long-awaited vacation.
 Prudente started bleeding and was hospitalized a week later, her partner said.
 He indicated she was 16 weeks pregnant when the bleeding began.

-Along with the worrying about the infection risk, the two fear Prudente might resume hemorrhaging during the medical evacuation flight they have arranged for Thursday evening to take them to the Spain, where she will be admitted to a hospital.
+Along with worrying about the infection risk, the two fear Prudente might resume hemorrhaging during the medical evacuation flight they have arranged for Thursday evening to take them to Mallorca.

+Like Malta, Mallorca is an island in the Mediterranean Sea.
+Originally, the couple aimed for a medical evacuation to Britain, but were told flying the longer distance was too risky.

+“That entire time that you’re traveling, if anything goes wrong, it could end up being catastrophic,” Weeldreyer said in a subsequent, video interview with AP.
+“So our choices are, effectively: stay in Malta and be exposed to the risk of catastrophic and unstoppable infection that could set in at any point in time or take this risk in travel where you might bleed out.”

+According to their plans, an ambulance will take Prudente to Malta’s airport.
+After the flight arrives in Mallorca, another ambulance will whisk her to a hospital that told the couple it could provide the care she needs.

+Under Spanish law, abortion is permitted upon request through the 14th week of pregnancy and up to the 22nd week when a woman’s life or health is in danger.

-Mater Dei Hospital “has done a good job within the realm of what they are allowed to do” under Maltese law, Weeldreyer said.
-The woman is receiving antibiotics and being closely monitored for signs of infection, he said.
+Malta’s Mater Dei Hospital “has done a good job within the realm of what they are allowed to do” under that country’s law, Weeldreyer said.
+His partner is receiving antibiotics and being closely monitored for signs of infection, he said.

+The Women’s Rights Foundation in Malta filed a legal protest in court last week that demanded the legalization of abortion in the tiny island nation.

+Lawyer Lara Dimitrijevic, an activist with the foundation, said abortion rights supporters in Malta have closely monitored the situation in the United States.
+Some states have enacted laws severely limiting or outlawing abortion that could be triggered if the U.S. Supreme Court reverses Roe v.
+Wade, the 1973 decision that recognized an individual’s right to choose abortion.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.